 But React would’ve never become so popular if Facebook didn’t release it as open source.
 Today, React benefits from a massive ecosystem of tools and apps created by third-party developers, including practical component libraries, extensions for code editors and web browsers, IDEs, boilerplates, testing, and many others.

-Which React developer tools you need to know?
+Which React developer tools you need to know in 2021?

 We have prepared a list of React developer tools that proved to be useful.
 Some of them will be handy for beginners too, while others will be chosen by more experienced developers.
 However, this isn’t only a list of practical tools for React developers.
 We decided to give credit to their creators as well.
 In fact, the React community is one of the most important factors making React and React Native one of our favorite technologies.

 This single command-line tool was released by Facebook to help developers speed up the process of setting up environments for new React projects.
 The tool provides a frontend build pipeline, sets up a developer environment, and optimizes the app for production.
 As a result, developers don’t need to spend any time configuring it and can use it with any backend language.

 This is another React tool you can use to create, develop and test your own User Interface components.
 Storybook provides you with both a UI development environment and with UI component playground.
 With the Storybook, you can not only benefit from the development environment for UI components but also easily test and display them.